Notre-Dame Cemetery (Ottawa)

 Notre Dame Cemetery, is a Catholic cemetery in Ottawa, Ontario, Canada.
 Opened in 1872, it is the most prominent Catholic cemetery in Ottawa.
 The cemetery's western edge is located in Vanier, just south of Beechwood Cemetery.
 Its eastern limit is St. Laurent Boulevard.
 The cemetery is the final resting place for more than 114,000 people.

+Many remains and grave markers from the old Catholic cemetery in Sandy Hill were transferred to Notre Dame when it opened in 1872.